Lukevdb01/mellow-motion-school-exercise/sintlucas/FDD/FDD.md

 ## Functional requirements
 1. A user opens up the application.
-2. A user can fill in his name and his gender.
+2. A user can fill in his name.
 3. A user needs to be able to interact with three buttons for answers a user can give a response with the button.
 4. A user gets a new question/answer after he interacted with the answer